Vijay2502/fa19-202-avengers/README.md

 Nirmit Jasapara
 Vijay Ghanshani

+## Game Description :
+A Superhero game with the option to the user to select from a number of superheroes.
+The game has 4 levels, after successfully completing a level, the user gets an infinity stone.
+When the user has all 4 of the infinity stones, the user moves on to the final level where he encounters Thanos (The Final Level).
+Once he defeats Thanos, the game is completed.

-## Click the  link given below to check the the advertisement video for our game
+## Ad video for the game

 https://www.youtube.com/watch?v=wgCFhfREaq8